yoid2000/aircloakTrainingApp/README.md

   - Start the app with `make start-local`
 - If running elsewhere start the app with `make start` and supply the required environment variables

 The app automatically restarts with any code changes.
-If new menu items were added, then go to `domain:port/populateCache` to add the new queries to the cache.